 You don’t want to use eggs that are too old, though.
-This means that you should test your eggs to see how fresh they are.
+This means that you should test them to see how fresh they are.

 It’s actually easy to test eggs by using a simple glass of water.
 You place an egg in a glass and you’ll be able to tell how fresh it is based on how it reacts.

 Place an egg in a glass of water and then see if it floats.
-If the egg floats, then it’s too old and you should throw it away.
+If it floats, it’s too old and you should throw it away.